-- Read this solution about comparing machine learning models for prediction in a Cloud Dataflow pipeline.
+- Read this solution about comparing machine learning models for prediction in a Dataflow pipeline.

 - To further reduce the runtime overhead considering compiling your TensorFlow model (still experimental).

-- Read this solution about using GCP services from Google Kubernetes Engine.
+- Read this solution about using Google Cloud services from Google Kubernetes Engine.